 - the Housing (Miscellaneous Provisions) Act 2004, which made substantial changes to Part V of the Act.
 Implementation of these elements is the responsibility of Housing Division.

 - The Planning and Development (Strategic Infrastructure) Act 2006, which provided for, among other things, the establishment of a streamlined consent procedure for certain types of major infrastructure and the creation of a specialised division within An Bord Pleanála to take decisions in relation to such projects.

 Further information regarding the planning acts is available on this site at Planning Acts .

 However, the changes made relate in the main to the development management system and are aimed at clarifying and simplifying the process and procedures involved.
-Among the provisions made by the Planning and Development Regulations 2001-2007 are the classes of exempted development, the specific steps required when making an application to a planning authority or an appeal to An Bord Pleanála, the process which must be followed by local and state authorities when undertaking certain types of development and the various fees associated with applications to planning authorities.
-Further regulations were introduced in 2007, setting out new exemptions for certain types of micro-renewable energy generating equipment for use in domestic circumstances, and making further adjustments to the development management regulations.
+Among the provisions made by the Planning and Development Regulations 2001-2015 are the classes of exempted development, the specific steps required when making an application to a planning authority or an appeal to An Bord Pleanála, the process which must be followed by local and state authorities when undertaking certain types of development and the various fees associated with applications to planning authorities.
+Further regulations were introduced in 2007 and 2008, setting out new exemptions for certain types of micro-renewable energy generating equipment for use in domestic and commercial/industrial/agricultural circumstances, respectively, and making further adjustments to the development management regulations.